 What is Facebook?

-In short, Facebook is an online social media and social networking platform.
+In short, Facebook is a free online social media and social networking platform.
 Founded by Mark Zuckerberg and his fellow Harvard College students all the way back in 2004, this decades-old social network paved the way for social media as we know it today.
 The platform still strives to offer new ways for people all over the world to connect with each other via the internet.
+It continues to be run and owned by Zuckerberg, but under the conglomerate organisation Meta, alongside apps like Instagram and Whatsapp.

 This social media giant is still showing the new kids on the block how it's done, and Facebook remains a great way to stay connected to old friends, family, and those random girls you met in a club bathroom during your hedonistic university days.
 You can post a status in much the same way as you could way back in the early-2000s, and you can also upload a wealth of pictures and videos so your pals can keep up to date with what's going on in your life.
 Facebook has essentially everything you need to keep you in the online loop, all in one place.